Menu

 1994 Prof. Lars G. Nilsson (Sweden)

-FIP Lifetime Achievement in the Pharmaceutical Practice Award - (No longer given)
+FIP Lifetime Achievement in the Pharmaceutical Practice Award

-The purpose of this award was to recognise an individual who had, over many years, contributed to the development of the practice of pharmacy and who had been engaged with the work of FIP, with evidence of sustained and recognised contributions.
+The purpose of this award was to recognise an individual who had, over many years, contributed to the development of the practice of pharmacy and who had been engaged in the work of FIP, with evidence of sustained and recognised contributions.

 Awardees